-An advocate for living composers, especially those from underrepresented backgrounds, he frequently programs works by Gabriela Lena Frank, Carlos Simon, Jessie Montgomery, Eleanor Alberga, Victor Agudelo and Carlos Zamora, among others.
-He was selected as an associate at the Cabrillo Festival of Contemporary Music under Cristian Măcelaru and has led recording sessions of world premieres at both the Peabody Conservatory and Rice University’s Shepherd School of Music.
+An advocate for living composers, especially those from underrepresented backgrounds, Amsel champions works by Gabriela Lena Frank, Carlos Simon, Jessie Montgomery, Eleanor Alberga, Victor Agudelo, and Carlos Zamora, among others.
+He was selected as an associate at the Cabrillo Festival of Contemporary Music under Cristian Măcelaru and has led recording sessions of world premieres at the Peabody Conservatory and Rice University's Shepherd School of Music.

 During his free time, Amsel is a wine, biking, architecture, and Golden Retriever aficionado.